-- Open to student members of the Inn or any members of the Inn who have been called to the Bar for less than twelve months (as at the submission deadline)
+- Open to student members of the Inn who are seeking pupillage, or any members of the Inn who have been called to the Bar for less than twelve months (as at the submission deadline) and are seeking pupillage

 - Applicants may not have already gained a Michael Beloff Essay Prize

 - This is an individual competition (no teams may enter)